 Effects of SGV on hybrid load across environments Natural environments typically differ by degree rather than kind.
 While ecological and mutation-order speciation are useful concepts in verbal models, in quantitative models they are the endpoints of a continuum of environments (Martin and Lenormand 2015).
-As optima tend from completely dissimilar (i.e., 180°) toward identical (i.e., 0°), the proportion of mutations that are beneficial in both populations necessarily increases.
+As optima tend from completely dissimilar (i.e., theta=180°) toward identical (i.e., theta=0°), the proportion of mutations that are beneficial in both populations necessarily increases.
 Thus, the amount of genetic parallelism during adaptation is expected to increase with environment similarity.

 To investigate the relationship between SGV, environmental similarity, and hybrid load, we conducted simulations across a continuum of paired environments that differed only in the angle between their optima (ϴ).
 In Figure 3, we depict the results under adaptation to intermediate (Fig. 3A) and distant (Fig. 3B) optima.
 We conducted these simulations under two SGV scenarios: no SGV (i.e., mutation-only), or under the ‘optimal’ amount of SGV for reducing hybrid load at theta=0° for a given distance (see arrows in Fig. 2).

 Several key results emerge from these simulations.
 First, hybrid load is not affected by the angle between parental optima when there is no SGV (red lines, Fig. 3A&B).
-Second, when there is SGV available for adaptation, hybrid load increases with the angle between parental optima.
-Critically, this relationship is non-linear: there is appreciable parallel adaptation from SGV for small angles, but the effect is minute at large angles.
-This non-linearity arises because the fraction of mutations that are beneficial in both populations decreases more rapidly than the angle that separates populations.
+Second, when there is SGV, hybrid load increases with the angle between parental optima.
+Critically, this relationship is non-linear: there is an appreciable decrease in parallel adaptation from SGV for small angles, but the effect is minute at larger angles.
+This non-linearity arises because the fraction of mutations that are beneficial in both populations decreases more rapidly than the angle that separates populations at small angles.
 The mathematical relationship is plotted in Figure 3C, along with a cartoon illustration.
-That this effect is independent of the distance to the optima.
+This effect is independent of the distance to the optima.
 In sum, the effect of SGV for reducing hybrid load is strongest for identical environments, and deteriorates fairly rapidly as environments become increasingly dissimilar.
 [Need a sentence about the effect of dimensionality.
 Also: How does this change with optima that vary in distance but are in the same direction?
 Is this only because linear distance increases with angle?]

 Relationship between hybrid load and environment-specific fitness Until this point, we have only discussed patterns as they relate to hybrid load, and not hybrid fitness.
 Here, we illustrate the effects of hybrid load on fitness as measured in the parental environments.
 Before proceeding further, it is important to note that hybrid load might affect hybrid fitness as a form of intrinsic RI.
-That is, instances of high hybrid load reflect a high probability of Bateson-Dobzhansky-Muller incompatibilities (Maheshwari and Barbash 2011).
+That is, instances of high hybrid load reflect a high probability of Bateson-Dobzhansky-Muller (BDM) incompatibilities (Maheshwari and Barbash 2011).
 This is because hybrid load reflects genetic divergence between populations (Chevin et al. 2014), and both the number of BDM incompatibilities between species (Matute et al. 2010; Moyle and Nakazato 2010; Wang et al. 2015), and degree hybrid inviability and sterility (Coyne and Orr 1989; Bolnick and Near 2005) increase with genetic divergence.
 Thus, we conclude that the findings presented thus far are best viewed as corresponding to the accumulation of intrinsic RI.
 In this section, we illustrate the relationship between environmental similarity, hybrid load, and extrinsic—environment-dependent—hybrid fitness.